solana-developers/solana-cookbook/docs/guides/get-program-accounts.md

 # Get Program Accounts

 An RPC method that returns all accounts owned by a program.
-Currently not support pagination.
+Currently pagination is not supported.
 Requests to `getProgramAccounts` should include the `dataSlice` and/or `filters` parameters to improve response time and return only intended results.

 ## Facts